Canadian Queen Elizabeth II Diamond Jubilee Scholarship Program

 The Common Threads through the Commonwealth Canadian Queen Elizabeth II Diamond Jubilee Scholarship Program (CTC-QES Program) is an opportunity for student leaders who understand global challenges and are prepared to innovate and engage across disciplines and sectors to address key issues and find solutions.
 Through an Innovation Learning Network and in-depth Leadership Development Program, IHSP CTC-QE Scholars will generate new knowledge on initiatives and strategies that work and will engage with local community partners, policy-makers, and partner organizations across the Commonwealth in sharing innovative approaches and ideas for future research, policy and practice.

-Each fall, 9-10 Canadian students, and 1-3 International students will take part in a Leadership Development Program made up of training seminars for outgoing students, and knowledge sharing between students from all cohorts.
-In the spring and summer, scholars will interact through bi-monthly on-line discussions, monthly webinars and Common Threads through the Commonwealth learning conferences as part of the “Innovative Learning Network.”
-McGill Scholars and interns travel to Commonwealth countries in the Winter or Summer to conduct research on health, well-being or equity, or to work as interns with our partner organizations.
-International students study at McGill for a period of 1 to 3 years.
+In the Winter and fall semesters students take part in a Leadership Development Program made up of training seminars for outgoing students, and knowledge sharing between students from all cohorts.
+In the summer of 2019, scholars will interact through bi-monthly on-line discussions as part of the “Innovative Learning Network.”
+McGill interns travel to Commonwealth countries in the summer of 2019 to conduct internships with our partner organizations.
 All students’ time abroad will focus on exploring innovative and promising approaches to address key challenges to health, well-being and equity.

-Common Threads through the Commonwealth involves over a dozen partner institutions across the Commonwealth including universities, NGOs, community organizations, foundations, and UN agencies.
-These partners will provide internship, study and community engagement opportunities for McGill scholarship recipients and recruit scholars to study at McGill.
+Common Threads through the Commonwealth involves over a dozen partner institutions across the Commonwealth including universities, NGOs, community organizations and foundations.
+These partners will provide internship and community engagement opportunities for McGill scholarship recipients.
 They will also be active leaders and contributors to the program’s Innovation Learning Forum, bringing students, faculty, policymakers and practitioners together in a multidisciplinary, cross-sectoral reflection on innovative strategies to address key challenges across the Commonwealth.

 Themes for Sustained Impact